HIST& 214 : Pacific Northwest History

-Course concentrates on the region of the Pacific Northwest, but is situated within the larger history of American and world history.
-The course proceeds through five main periods: indigenous peoples, European discovery, colonialism, industrial development, and regional control.
-Emphasis is placed on understanding social (ethnicity, race, and gender) differences, economic and political organization, and cultural values of the different historical periods.
-(E)
+With emphasis on the states of Washington, Oregon, and Idaho, Pacific Northwest (PNW) history proceeds through five main periods: indigenous peoples, European discovery, colonialism, industrial development, and regional control.
+The course emphasizes understanding social (ethnicity, race, and gender) differences, economic and political organization, and cultural values of the different historical periods.

 - Demonstrate a “historical mindedness”-- understanding the historical context of ideas, events, and issues.